 Please tell me more about your yurts.

-We’ve got five Yurts, a Geodesic Dome and 2 Safari tents going up for 2018.
+We’ve got five Yurts, a Geodesic Dome and 2 Safari Lodges.
 Four of the Yurts are authentic Mongolian Yurts – they have beautifully painted woodwork and felt lining and are really special inside.

 How comfortable are they?